MattXWay/MusicTool/README.md

 # MusicTool
-Music tool to mix shit
+Music tool to mix music and add effects